awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

  }}}
 ```

 You can also use `applyMapping` to re\-nest columns\.
-For example, the following inverts the previous transformation and creates a struct named `address` in the target:
+For example, the following inverts the previous transformation and creates a struct named `address` in the target\.

 ```
  {{{